UniversalDependencies/docs/_en-dep/npmod.md

 npmod(significant, itself)
 ~~~

-and (v) certain other absolutive NP constructions.
+and (v) certain other absolutive nominal constructions.

 A temporal modifier (tmod) is a subclass of *npmod* which is distinguished as a separate relation.